Subscribe to On Forum Statements From Forum Participants

 - It is claimed if its author has claimed the statement by signing in before or shortly after submitting the statement.

-- It is verified if it is claimed and its author has provided their street address in their registration and verified their email address by clicking the verification link emailed by Open Town Hall.
+- It is verified if it is claimed and its author has provided their street address in their registration and verified their email address by clicking the verification link emailed by Community Feedback.

 - It is civil if it is verified and it meets the guidelines for civility.